hivemq/hivemq-extension-gradle-plugin/README.md

 `prepareHivemqHome` is of type `Copy`/`Sync`, so you can add any additional files (configs, licenses, other extensions, etc.).
 (for a detailed explanation see the [Gradle documentation](https://docs.gradle.org/current/userguide/working_with_files.html))

-The resulting home folder can be seen in `build/hivemq-home`.
+The resulting home directory can be seen in `build/hivemq-home`.

 Example: